Last updated April 28, 2026

 It’s uncertain whether solace and redemption await you at the Union Church of Pocantico Hills in New York’s Hudson Valley.
 If, however, stained glass is what ye seek, ye shall find it there.

-This little church, on a little hill, in a little town, on a long, winding down-home road is home to nine stained glass windows by Marc Chagall and one by Henri Matisse.
+This little church, on a little hill, in a little town, on a long, winding down-home road is the domain of nine stained glass windows by Marc Chagall and one by Henri Matisse.

 No neon signs announce the colorful treasures inside.
 Other than an occasional lawn mower and, of course, the obligatory dog barking in the distance, the church’s surrounding neighborhood is as mute as the ancient fieldstones on its facade.